itscatherinelee/shitpost-for-slack-posts/README.md

 I made this emoji text so I could spam the #texas channel and/or annoy some of my friends.
 It was a waste of my Friday night but I am very happy with the results.

 ### Requirement
-1.Your text that you want to write.
+1. Your text that you want to write.
 For example:
   * "ok boomer"
   * "how dare you"
   * "delaware is the best state"
-2. Your favorite emoji
+2. Your favorite emoji.
 For example:
   * 👏
   * 😡
   * 💁‍♀️